How To Build A Skincare Routine For Dry Skin

 Remember, a skincare routine is a very personal thing; what works for one person doesn’t necessarily work for another, so it’s important to listen to your skin and adjust your skincare routine as needed.

 For example, people who struggle with dryness need to adjust the frequency of exfoliation according to the skin’s response to prevent excessive dryness or irritation.
 Seasonal changes may require swapping a refreshing lotion for a moisturising cream or using a moisturising mask.
 Factors such as seasonal changes, hormonal fluctuations, and lifestyle can all affect your skin’s needs, so be flexible with your care routine.
+At the same time, remember that it can take months in some cases to see results, so stick with your routine to really give it a chance to work.

 Lifestyle Considerations